Neural Additive Models for Location Scale and Shape: A Framework for Interpretable Neural Regression Beyond the Mean

-\paragraph{Contributions} The contributions of the paper hence can be summarized as follows: \begin{itemize} \item We present a novel architecture for Neural Additive Models for Location, Scale and Shape. \item Compared to state-of-the-art GAM, GAMLSS and DNNs our NAMLSS achieves similar results on benchmark datasets. \item We demonstrate that NAMLSS effectively captures the information underlying the data. \item Lastly, we show that the NAMLSS approach allows to go beyond the mean prediction of the response and to model the entire response distribution. \end{itemize}
+\paragraph{Contributions} The contributions of the paper hence can be summarized as follows: \begin{itemize} \item We present a novel architecture for Neural Additive Models for Location, Scale and Shape. \item Compared to state-of-the-art GAM, GAMLSS and DNNs our NAMLSS demonstrates superior performance on benchmark datasets. \item We demonstrate that NAMLSS effectively captures the information underlying the data.
+Especially NAMLSS allows for prediction beyond point estimates, for instance prediction intervals. \item Lastly, we show that the NAMLSS approach allows to go beyond the mean prediction of the response and to model the entire response distribution. \end{itemize}

-The rest of the paper is structured as follows: Section \ref{chap2:literature} gives an overview of the current state of the NAM and other more interpretable deep learning methods on which our model is based.
-Section \ref{chap3:methodology} provides an introduction to the underlying architectural and mathematical concepts of the proposed NAMLSS approach, as well as contrasts it with its methodological sibling the GAMLSS approach.
-Section \ref{chap4:benchmarking} analyzes the properties of the implemented methods by contrasting their performance in comparison to popular and common modelling techniques from statistics, machine and deep learning.
-The last Section \ref{chap5:interpretability} offers a deeper discussion on the improved interpretability of the presented method, contrasting the results with those of other recent methods in the field of interpretable deep learning and thereby offering an outlook on upcoming applications and possible further research questions.